abstractmachine/head-media-design-oculus/06_hello-humanoid/readme.md

 (image:unity-model-import-missing-materials.png)

 ### Model Settings
 As you can see below, there are a *lot* of possible settings for a model, which can seem scary at first.
 Note that there are four tabs: (highlight:fuchsia text:`Model`), (highlight:green text:`Rig`), (highlight:red text:`Animation`), and (highlight:purple text:`Materials`).

+- `Model` deals with the 3D mesh (it's shape) and various settings related to the mesh (quality, compression, scale, etc)
+- `Rig` allows you to import or create a skeleton rig that will move the 3D mesh
+- `Animation` is the keypoint animation of the skeleton rig.
+You can rename, fine-tune, and select the time codes of the various animations of the character
+- `Materials` are the appearance of the character: the colors, textures, and shaders that define the appearance of the skin/clothing of the character

-Fairly quickly you will see that each section actually makes quite a lot of sense.
-We will only select the absolute essentials here, in order to keep the scary button worries (*"what are all these buttons for!?"*) to a minimum.
+Over time you will eventually see that each section breaks down neatly into specific aspects of these four concepts.
+All four are essential to how 3D characters work in Unity.
+Given the number of parameters, we will only select the absolute essentials here, in order to keep the scary button worries (*"what are all these buttons for!?"*) to a minimum.

 (image:unity-model-import-settings.png)